YaleUniversity/deco/README.md

 ### Input

 `deco` takes a JSON file as input and defaults to `/var/run/secrets/deco.json`.
 This allows it to work out of the box in docker swarm with swarm secrets.
+The control file can be base64 encoded (standard encoding) using the `--encoded` flag

 The JSON control file has the format: